American Dreamz

 American Dreamz is a 2006 American comedy film directed by Paul Weitz.
-It satirizes both popular entertainment and American politics during the second Bush administration, called a "cultural satire" by Weitz.
-Reviews were mixed and the film grossed just $16 million on a budget of $17 million.
+Described as a "cultural satire" by Weitz, the film satirizes both popular entertainment and American politics during the second George W. Bush administration.

 Plot

-On the morning after his re-election, US President Joseph Staton decides to read the newspaper for the first time in four years.
+On the morning after his re-election, U.S. President Joseph Staton decides to read the newspaper for the first time in four years.
 This starts him down a slippery slope.
 He begins reading obsessively, reexamining his "black-and-white" view of the world in a more "gray-seeming" way, and holing up in his bedroom in his pajamas.
 Frightened by the President's apparent nervous breakdown, his Chief of Staff pushes him back into the spotlight, booking him as a guest judge on the television ratings juggernaut (and the President's wife's personal favorite) talent show American Dreamz.
 America cannot seem to get enough of American Dreamz, hosted by self-aggrandizing, self-loathing Martin Tweed, ever on the lookout for the next insta-celebrity.
 His latest crop of hopefuls includes Sally Kendoo, a conniving steel magnolia with a devoted, dopey veteran boyfriend William Williams, and Omer Obeidi.

 Because Omer's mother died in the Middle East in an American attack, he joined a group of jihadists.
 He was an actor in an instruction film for terrorists, but he was too clumsy, and his interest in show tunes was frowned upon.
 Therefore, he was sent to the U.S. to await further instructions, but the leaders expected they could not use him.
 He moved to Southern California to live with his extended family there, including his effeminate cousin Iqbal and Shazzy.
 Iqbal hoped to be selected to participate in American Dreamz, but in a misunderstanding, Omer was selected instead.
 Iqbal becomes angered by this at first but later agrees to help Omer win and makes himself his manager.

 Omer's terrorist organization now sees an opportunity: Omer is instructed to make it to the finale, and kill the president in a suicide attack.
 He succeeds in getting to the finale.
 Security is bypassed by assembling the bomb after the security check, in the toilet, from small parts smuggled in (the smaller pieces of explosive are disguised as chewing gum).
 Omer agrees, but changes his mind and disposes of the bomb in the trash can.